-

 It has been the practice in other utilities

-that meter provision has been the responsibility of the supplier.
+that meter provision has been the responsibility of the

-the network operator undertook this responsibility.
-UNISON
+efficient if the network operator undertook this responsibility.

-of further consideration.
+worthy of further consideration.

 -